Music as Medicine for Alzheimer’s Disease and Dementia

 Music Intervention May Increase Communication

 Think of your favorite song.
 Where does it take you?
 What does it stir up?
 Music evokes emotions and memories, which is why musical intervention has therapeutic benefits for people with dementia or Alzheimer’s disease.
-Musical interventions have shown to decrease a patient’s agitation and improve communication and caregiver relationships.
+Musical interventions have been shown to decrease a patient’s agitation and improve communication and caregiver relationships.

 Northwestern Medicine Neurologist Borna Bonakdarpour, MD, is a physician musician.
 He combines his love of music with research on how musical intervention affects the brain of people with dementia.